Blueprint of a Sanctuary

 The entitlement belief behind human supremacism is currently being practiced on a gargantuan scale, with externalized costs disrupting ecosystems at severe to cataclysmic expense to other species as well as most of humanity.
 The present socioeconomic system has overshot our planet's carrying capacity to the extent that irreversible disarray will soon become the only possible evolution.

 Preventing such a disaster requires sustained and dedicated effort by all those who truly care about the future.
 The time has come to set our priorities straight as a species, lose the infantile egotism and work together en masse.
 A prime responsibility of all generations is to ensure that the world left to the next one is at least as vital and habitable to the one we live in today.
-People driven by reason and ethical imperative must now take every measure to secure the viability of planet Earth.
-The outcome is solely in our hands, not corporate hacks whose mandate is to wreak ever more havoc upon the natural, actual world.
+People driven by reason and moral incentive must now take every measure to secure the viability of planet Earth.
+The outcome is solely in our hands, not corporate functionaries whose mandate is to wreak ever more havoc upon the natural, actual world.

 Shark and Awe in the U.S. Senate